ualsg/ualsg.netlify.app/content/authors/binyu/_index.md

 - Research Staff and Doctoral Researchers
 ---

-Binyu is a PhD candidate at NUS Urban Analytics Lab.
+Binyu is a PhD researcher in the Urban Analytics Lab at the National University of Singapore.
-She graduated with a Master degree in Urban Planning from the University of Melbourne.
+She holds a Master degree in Urban Planning from the University of Melbourne.
-Her working experience includes positions as strategic planner and consultant in China, aligning with her research experience in Australia.
+Her working experience includes position as a strategic planner at the Urban Planning and Design institute of Shenzhen (UPDIS) in China, aligning with her research experience in Australia.
 She has interest in applying advanced technologies to bridge research and practice in the field of urban study.
+She is currently working on building a holistic and generic approach to assess 3D city models/digital twins, as well as identifying challenges to the implementation of 3D city models/digital twins from both technical and social perspectives.